Chimera state in neural network with the Proportional-Integral-Derivative coupling: Acknowledgements

 \section{Acknowledgements}

+TN thanks the ``Reconstruction, Resilience and Recovery of Socio-Economic Networks'' RECON-NET EP\_FAIR\_005 - PE0000013 ``FAIR'' - PNRR M4C2 Investment 1.3, financed by the European Union – NextGenerationEU for the partial support.
 PL, TN, SJK, NMV and MoCLiS research group thanks ICTP for the equipment donation under the letter of donation Trieste $12^{th}$ August 2021.
 PL thanks thanks the support of the German Academic Exchange Service (DAAD) for funding his visit at the Potsdam Institute for Climate Impact Research (PIK) under the Grant Number (91897150).